emacsorphanage/god-mode/README.md

     (require 'god-mode)

-Activate for all buffers by running `M-x god-mode`.
+Activate for all future buffers by running `M-x god-mode`.
+Although the activation is buffer-local.

 Toggle between God mode and non-God mode using `ESC`:

     (global-set-key (kbd "<escape>") 'god-local-mode)

+If you want to enable/disable on *all active and future buffers*, use
+this:

+    (global-set-key (kbd "<escape>") 'god-mode-all)

 Also, you can add this to your `.xmodmap` to rebind Caps Lock to
 Escape: